DFE-Digital/teaching-vacancies/terraform/README.md

 1. Create a certificate

+Request an SSL certificate with AWS, in both the 'N. Virginia (us-east-1)' region (For CloudFront) and the region in which you are launching the infrastructure (For the ALB).

 2. Find or create the Bucket that will store Terraform it's state in.
 Go to S3 and create a bucket with a globally unique name:

 Ensure the bucket has the following policy, adding more or less users as required: